PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Capabilities.md

 }
 ````

-It is also possible to use the base class `ConcreteCapabilities` which reduces the code to the following lines:
+It is also possible to use the base class [ConcreteCapabilities](xref:Moryx.AbstractionLayer.Capabilities.ConcreteCapabilities), which reduces the code to the following lines:

 ```` cs
 [DataContract]